-And I sensed on some level that economists were the ultimate bullshitters, on par with the worst of religious zealots, spewing their beliefs as facts with little to no basis for their claims.
+And I sensed on some level that economists were the ultimate bullshitters, spewing their beliefs as facts with little to no basis for their claims.
 They claimed they were social scientists, but they were too often simply ideologues.

-Since then, I’ve actually gotten my Masters in Business Administration and started a blog focused in part around building a new economic system.
+Since then, I’ve actually gotten my Masters in Business Administration and started a non-profit focused in part on building a new economic system.
 It’s a fascinating and deeply important issue.
-If I had met a woman with those interests back in college, maybe I would have stumbled upon a passion of mine even sooner.
-So that was dumb.
+Part of me was just plain wrong in my judgments as a college student.

 But part of me was right, I think.
-As I’ve come to study the topic more, I’m realizing that economists ARE bullshitters, and it’s time to call them on their bullshit.
-It’s time to call them on the many things they assert as fact or the only option available, when in fact there are many possibilities available to us waiting to be explored.
+As I’ve come to study the topic more, I’m realizing that economists ARE bullshitters.
+They assert many things as fact or the only option available when there are many possibilities available to us.

 Economics is not a hard science

 Economics parades around as a field of numbers and analysis.
 Supply vs. demand.
 Elasticity.
 Gross domestic product.
-Ya-di-ya-di-ya-da.
-That impression drove my harsh judgments of the field back in college.
-Economics bestowed upon itself an air of gravitas, certainty, and precision.
-It implied that only someone with a PhD could reasonably think about or speak to these issues.
+Economics bestows upon itself an air of gravitas, certainty, and precision.
+It calls itself a hard science.
+It implies that only someone with a Ph.D. could reasonably think about or speak to these issues.

-At its core, economics is about the flow of goods, services, and value within a society.
-As Lionel Robbins famously put it:
+But at its core, economics is about the flow of goods, services, and value within society.
+As Lionel Robbins put it:

 Economics … studies human behavior as a relationship between given ends and scarce means which have alternative uses.